SUSHIL1312/Coding_Prac/README.md

 # Coding_Prac
-Contains code of my leetcode submission
+Contains code of the problem solved on different platform.